sbslee/fuc/docs/cli.rst

    In addition to being required for random access to and writing of BAM files, the BGZF format can also be used for most of the sequence data formats (e.g. FASTA, FASTQ, GenBank, VCF, MAF).

+   The command will look for stdin if there are no arguments.

    Usage examples:
-     $ fuc fuc-bgzip in.vcf > in.vcf.gz
+     $ fuc fuc-bgzip in.vcf > out.vcf.gz
+     $ cat in.vcf | fuc fuc-bgzip > out.vcf.gz

    Positional arguments:
-     file        File to be compressed.
+     file        File to be compressed (default: stdin).

    Optional arguments:
      -h, --help  Show this help message and exit.